silverstripe/silverstripe-populate/README.md

 An array of YAML files to parse.

+**mysite/_config/app.yml**

 	Populate:
 	  include_yaml_fixtures:
 	    - 'app/fixtures/populate.yml'

 *truncate_objects*

-An array of ClassName's whose instances are to be removed from the Database prior to importing.
-If you do not want to truncate the entire table, simply want to update existing records then see Updating Records under YAML Format
+An array of ClassName's whose instances are to be removed from the database prior to importing.
+Useful to prevent multiple copies of populated content from being imported.
+You should truncate any objects you create.

+**mysite/_config/app.yml**

+	Populate:
+	  truncate_objects:
+	    - Page
+	    - Member

+Truncating will automatically clear subclasses and versions.
+However it will not clear versions.
+You may need to describe any additional relation tables.

+**mysite/_config/app.yml**

+	Populate:
+	  truncate_objects:
+	    - Page
+	    - Member
+	    - Member_RelatedPages

+See *Updating Records* if you wish to merge new and old records rather than clearing all of them.

 ## YAML Format